Although

 Costello

-Video DVD replication services only use quality branded discs with
+Video DVD replication services only use quality branded discs with on-disc printing to avoid known problems associated with adhesive

 labels.
 All recorded discs are electronically verified as part of the quality